HR employee resources - Instructional Academic Staff promotion resources

 IAS promotion eligibility

 - Is your position redbooked?
 Only redbooked IAS members are permitted promotion.
-Furthermore, only semesters in a redbooked position at UWL are counted toward the minimum UWL semester requirements for promotion.
 If you are not sure if your position is redbooked, check with either your department chair or HR.

 - From IAS Promotion Guidelines Appendix B: Promotion is a privilege based upon qualifications exceeding established minimal criteria and is recommended by an informed collective peer judgment.
 All concerned should understand clearly that eligibility status and departmental or office recommendation for promotion does not assure or imply that recommended promotion will be made.